hseritt/django-dockerize/README.md

 * Most current version of Python is 3.12.1.
 Feel free to change that if you prefer.
 * A couple of scripts are used to create a superuser called 'admin' (default password is 'admin').
 * Static files dir is called staticfiles and media files dir is called mediafiles.
+* Adds test.sh script to run tests and coverage.
+Just don't use if you don't prefer it.

 ## How to Use It